Where can I find Airedale breeders in my area?

 Is it true that Airedales are good for people with allergies?

-While it is true that many people that are allergic to some other breeds seem to have fewer problems living with Airedales, the fact that you have allergies is not a sufficient reason to get an Airedale.
-You are adding a member to your household and should consider the temperament, size, your schedule and many other things when selecting a pet.
+While it is true that many people that are allergic to some other breeds seem to have fewer problems living with Airedales, the fact is Airedale are NOT hypo-allergenic.
 There are other breeds, (for example; Poodles which are also “less allergic”, which may suit you and yours better.

 Are older Airedales adaptable into new environments?
 When is a rescue or older